Ability and Difficulty Level

 We have adventures for people no matter their ability level and try hard to accommodate everyone’s individual needs.
 How do we do this?

 First and perhaps most importantly, everything is always optional on our tours.
 If you want to take an afternoon off, you are free to do so.
-Second, on most tours have multiple routes of varying difficulties, so you can choose to skate, bike, or hike a short, medium, or long route option.
+Second, most tours have multiple routes of varying difficulties, so you can choose to skate, bike, or hike a short, medium, or long route option.
 Third, we don’t stay in one big group, in which you feel pressured to either keep up with the fast people or slow down to accommodate those not as quick as you.
-Instead, you are free to find others in the group who like to go at about your speed.
+Instead, you are free to find others in the group who like to go at your speed.
 Fourth, you always have our guides there to pick you up in the support van if you need a lift.

 In short, most of our trips are suitable for people of varied ability and activity levels.
 Some adventures are definitely a bit more difficult than others, however, and we rate each tour based on the difficulty level.